 Step 10: Use Role Based Access Control

 Our final recommendation for security best practices with Microsoft 365 is to stop logging into your email with your global admin account.
 Stop.
 Right now.
 Go make a separate administrator account and never use it to log into a desktop ever again.
 And your Service Desk administrator doesn’t need Global Admin access either, because they’re probably not paying the bills.

 Review what access each of your employees need, and only grant them administrator access for that specific role.
 This adheres to the just-enough-access policy to make sure when an account is breached, the malicious actor does not have access to resources that were unnecessary for the employee to complete their job.

 Summary of our Security best practices with Microsoft 365

 Another core philosophy at Infused Innovations is that security tools must be easy to use.
 If a security initiative fails, it’s typically because it prevented a user from doing their job efficiently.

-Enabling most of the features described in this article can be done with minimal impact to your users’ every day workflows.
+Enabling most of the features in this article will have minimal impact on your users’ everyday workflows.
 You may have also noticed that just about every feature in this article is included with Microsoft 365 Business.